robgonzalezpita/contrib_miniconda3/README.md

 [here](https://modules.readthedocs.io/en/latest/modulefile.html).

-Note: the modulefile has become pretty complex for this version of miniconda since it requires sourcing seperate files for different shells.
+Note: the modulefile has become pretty complex for this version of miniconda since it requires sourcing separate files for different shells.
 Future versions of miniconda may remedy this complexity.

 ### Conda Environments -- From existing